-It’s also a lot easier to use compared to regular Google search, as it features drop-down menus and search bars that allows you to narrow down on specific type of searches (without having to type the search operators.
+It’s also a lot easier to use compared to regular Google search, as it features drop-down menus and search bars that allow you to narrow down on specific types of searches (without having to type the search operators.

 Here’s a breakdown of all the types of searches you can make on Google Advanced Search:

 1. Find the exact match for a word or phrase in a page title.

 If you’re doing content research, you’ll know what topic to search about but not necessarily the exact titles for the content pieces you’re looking to dig out for research.
 To find content titles based on a word or phrase, type “intitle:” before the topic you’re looking for.
 Make sure to include the quotation symbol for an exact match search.

 For example: intitle:”digital marketing vs seo”

 2. Find a general search for words and phrases in a title